-I am staying in Birch or Linden.
+I am staying in Linden.
 What do I need to bring?
 You do not need to provide your own sheets, but you may want to bring an extra blanket or a favorite pillow.
 A towel and washcloth are provided, but again, you may want to bring your own.
-If you are staying in Birch Hall, you may want to bring a fan, since it is not air-conditioned.
 Linden Hall can be quite cool and you should consider bringing an extra blanket.

-Campus Housing Check-in to the residence halls will take place in the American Indian Resource Center on Sunday, June 18 from 12 pm – 5 pm.
+Campus Housing Check-in to the residence halls will take place in the American Indian Resource Center on Monday, June 17 from 12 pm – 5 pm.
 If you arrive on Sunday, the front desk of Linden Hall will be open from 3 pm – 7 pm and you will not need a key to enter the building.
 Housing staff will be able to check you in.
 If you arrive anytime outside of these timeslots, please contact the Residential Life on-call duty person at 218-308-1292.
 Someone will meet you in the entrance way to Linden Hall and check you into your room.

 Can I submit ideas for future conferences?
 Like classes I’d like, or authors to invite?
 Yes.
 We encourage feedback.
 Participants will be invited to fill-out an evaluation at the end of the conference for an opportunity to share ideas or interests.

 Are the evening reading series free and open to the public?
 Yes.
 No advance registration required.

 If I can’t make it there early will I get shut out of the event?
 The doors will remain open.
 However, we encourage timely participation for your benefit and the benefit of the faculty and other attendees.

 Are the public readings suitable for all ages?
 Many of the readings pertain to an adult audience.